ibm-cloud-docs/EventStreams/eventstreams062.md

 		</tr>

 </table>
+**Key**
-1. For backwardly compatibility, the Apache Kafka v0.9 Java client can be used with the Standard plan, but, due to its age, its use is strongly discouraged.
+1. For backwards compatibility, you can use the Apache Kafka V0.9 Java client with the Standard plan.
+However, because of the client's age, its use is strongly discouraged.
 NB The use of this client also requires an additional login module (https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-0.9/message-hub-login-library).
-2. Client version before 0.11 may experience degraded performance due to additional protocol conversions required to connect to newer Kafka server versions
+2. Client versions before 0.11 might experience degraded performance because of additional protocol conversions required to connect to newer Kafka server versions
 <!--
 ## Unsupported clients